rungok/powershell-profile-server/README.md

 This fork is tailored to work better for vanilla Windows Server 2022 and simplified to be only 1 file you can paste in manually if you want.
 As winget is not yet supported on server by Microsoft, modules like Zoxide fuzzy shell are installed via Chocolatey instead.

-This script works 95% on Windows 2019, but 2022 is highly recommended as it will install Microsoft Windows Terminal for you which does a better job in rendering nerd fonts (font with borders and icons).
+This script works 95% on Windows 2019, but 2022 is highly recommended as it will install Microsoft Windows Terminal for you which does a better job rendering nerd fonts (font with borders and icons).

 ## ⚡ One Line Install (Elevated PowerShell Recommended)